Sweetwater Union High School District board member John McCann this week declared his candidacy for a seat on the Chula Vista City Council.

 Or will it be John McCann the gag man, the public official who enlists the help of attorneys to send cease and desist letters to constituents who write unflattering letters to the editor that are published in a local newspaper as he did while on the board?

-Could it be John McCann litigator not fighter, given that he’d rather go to a judge asking for a temporary restraining order — against a man who threatened to knock him out after refusing to shake hands — rather than simply walking away (the judge tossed that request out quicker than a fat kid tosses out diet Twinkies).
+Could it be John McCann litigator not fighter, given that he’d rather go to a judge asking for a temporary restraining order — against a man who threatened to knock him out after refusing to shake hands — rather than simply walking away (a different judge later refused to grant a permanent injunction).

 Or will voters get John McCann cinematographer, the man who from his seat on stage videotaped an angry public during a school board meeting in a high school gymnasium?